 My theology is ... quite well-examined with a hint of Calvin, a slice of Luther, and a relentless testimony of the boundless mercy, limitless grace, infinite love, and everlasting faithfulness of God, particularly as revealed in Jesus of Nazareth.
 I trust the good news of the Gospel of the reconciliation of heaven and earth is for all creation everywhere.

-My life's in beta—living baptized, bringing a vision of the New Creation, shattering stereotypes, scattering ideas.
+My life's in beta—living baptized, imagining the New Creation, shattering stereotypes, scattering ideas.
 I'm a theologian, an artist-illustrator-designer, and a performing musician: "theology is my worldview; designing for the desert is what I do."
 I love the desert, the beach, the city, the world, the liturgy, the sacraments and the church.

 I've been to a slew of universities, professional and "other" schools, emphasizing: